 Record and play back manual tests

-You can record and play back tests in a wide range of desktop applications, and also web applications that you access through a supported browser.
-For a detailed list, see Supported Configurations and Platforms for Coded UI Tests and Action Recordings.
+You can record and play back tests in a wide range of desktop apps, and also web apps that you access through a supported browser.
+For a detailed list, see Supported configurations and platforms for coded UI tests and action recordings.

-To record and play back actions, you have to install Microsoft Test Manager on the machine on which you will run your tests.
-If you are testing a desktop application, install the latest version of the application and Microsoft Test Manager on the same machine.
-If you are testing a web-based application, install the application on a test server, and run Microsoft Test Manager on the machine where you will run your web browser.
+To record and play back actions, you have to install Microsoft Test Manager on the machine where you'll run your tests.
+If you're testing a desktop app, install the latest version of the app and Microsoft Test Manager on the same machine.
+If you're testing a web-based app, install the app on a test server, and run Microsoft Test Manager on the machine where you'll run your web browser.

-To get Microsoft Test Manager, install Visual Studio Test Professional or Visual Studio Ultimate.
+To get Microsoft Test Manager, install Visual Studio Test Professional or Visual Studio Enterprise.